aep-dev/aep.dev/aip/general/0008/aip.md

 - The `permalink` key (required): This **must** be set to `/{aip.scope}/{aip.id}`.
 If there is no scope, use `/{aip.id}` instead.
-- The `redirect_from` key: This should include one path that a reader would be likely to enter, including:
+- The `redirect_from` key: This should include one path that a reader would be likely to enter, such as "get" for the AIP about the standard method `Get`.
+This means a link like `aip.dev/get` will redirect a user to that AIP.
-  - `/{aip.id}` (for AIPs where the permalink includes the scope)

 ### Document structure